-NORAH has recently helped to fund four exciting drawing workshops for school children at the Norfolk Record Office.
-The Drawing in the Archives workshops related to an exhibition which took place at The Archive Centre in Norwich from August to November 2017.
+NorAH has helped fund drawing workshops for school children at the Norfolk Record Office.
+The Drawing in the Archives workshops related to an exhibition which took place at The Archive Centre.
 The artists who ran the workshops used the archives featured in the exhibition as a teaching resource and as inspiration for the children’s drawings.

 Drawing in the Archives